The Pros and Cons of Speculation in Commodity Futures

 There are various forms of speculation.
 A market maker, a party who shows a bid and offer price at all times, is a speculator who assumes that making a two-way price will offer the opportunity to profit or make the spread between the buy price and the sell price.
 An investor in commodity production is a speculator.
 Consider the case of a gold miner who sinks millions into a mine with the hope of extracting gold at a cost that is lower than the market price.
 That investor is certainly a speculator, speculating that the investment will yield a positive return.

 Finally, a proprietary trader who was the likely target of the Delta CEO's wrath looks to buy at low prices and sell at high prices in a myriad of assets including commodities.

 The speculator does bring something important to the table in commodities.
 We must remember commodities producers must sell and consumers must buy.
 However, often those producers do not necessarily wish to sell at times or prices that coincide with when consumers desire to buy.
 The presence of the speculator in the market often bridges this gap.
 The speculator adds liquidity to markets.

 The interesting thing about the ongoing debate surrounding the pros and cons of speculation is that those who favor a curb on speculative activity in commodity markets are most vocal during bull markets when prices are on the rise.
 As the Delta CEO, they argue that speculators make raw materials more expensive for the ultimate buyer, the consumer, by pushing prices even higher.
 However, when prices move lower, the speculative presence in markets is just as strong.
 As prices drop, speculative activity may temporarily push prices even lower which actually benefits consumers at the expense of producers.

 The debate about the role of speculators in markets is bound to continue.
-It is important to understand that the effective functioning of modern-day markets depend on this group of market participants.
-After all, without liquidity everyone, producers and consumers alike, will suffer increased costs over time.
+It is important to understand that the effective functioning of modern-day markets depends on this group of market participants.
+After all, without liquidity everyone, producers and consumers alike will suffer increased costs over time.